SebastiaanKlippert/go-foxpro-dbf/README.md

 		fmt.Println(field1, field2)
 	}

-	//Read only the third field of records 2, 50 and 300 recnumbers := []uint32{2, 50, 300}
+	// Read only the third field of records 2, 50 and 300
+	recnumbers := []uint32{2, 50, 300}
 	for _, rec := range recnumbers {
 		err := testdbf.GoTo(rec)